Psychology of us

-Though the client and therapist are not in the same room, they can see and hear each other in real-time.
+The client and therapist can see and hear each other in real-time.
 The therapist will connect with the client from a quiet, secure room and the client from the place of their choice (ideally quiet and secure as well).

 Love the convenience..